open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 ### Unstructured Logs

 Unstructured logs are logs that don't follow a consistent structure.
 They may be more human-readable, and are often used in development.
-However, it is not preferred to use unstructured logs to contain useful debugging data if you can help it.

 Examples of unstructured logs: